-10. Credit facilities
+9. Credit facilities

-On August 7, 2013, U.S. Silver signed a credit agreement with Royal Capital Management Corp. ("RCM") as security agent, and certain lenders (the "RCM Credit Agreement").
-The RCM Credit Agreement provides for the issuance of notes with an aggregate principal amount of \$6.3 million (\$8.5 million CAD) for a term of three years at an interest rate of 12% per annum payable on a monthly basis.
-Security was provided by a first charge on all material assets of U.S. Silver and its subsidiaries.
+On August 7, 2013, the Company signed a credit agreement with Royal Capital Management Corp. as security agent, and certain lenders (the "RCM Credit Agreement").
+The RCM Credit Agreement provided for the issuance of notes with an aggregate principal amount of \$6.4 million (\$8.5 million CAD) maturing in December 2017 at an interest rate of 12% per annum payable on a monthly basis.
+On March 30, 2017, the remaining principal portion of the RCM Credit Agreement of \$5.6 million was repaid in full.